Part 1a: Design Your Poster with PowerPoint

 23. Select the “Add to Cart” button to move to the final phase of ordering your poster.
 Finally, go to your cart and click on the “Proceed to Checkout” button to enter your payment and shipping information.

 I prefer to use the rush shipping, as it will arrive much faster and the total price is still less than the price of a paper poster, without the hassle of hauling a poster tube around!
 If you choose the regular shipping, be aware that this can take 2 weeks to print, process, and ship, so be sure to plan accordingly.
+(Note: When you order this fabric, you can check out our current turn times for your order directly underneath the Add to Cart button.
+You can learn more about that at this link.)

 Your fabric poster can be folded up to easily fit in carry-on luggage and is a cinch to pin up on a poster board for your presentation.
 Whether you create your own template or use one from online, I hope you enjoy your fabric posters as much as I do!